Pithamagan: Production

 After Nandhaa (2001), Bala announced his next project Pithamagan with Vikram and Suriya, the main lead actors of his previous films who received popularity after struggle.
 For Gomathy's role, Bala selected Rasika P. Mani after considering Vijayashanti, Malavika and Gayatri Jayaraman and also changed her name back to Sangeetha.
-Mahadevan and Ganja Karuppu (credited as Sivagangai Karuppu) made their Tamil debut with this film.
-(Note: They were credited under "Arimuga Nadikargal" in the end credits.)
+Telugu actor Ramaraju (rechristened as Mahadevan) and Ganja Karuppu (credited as Sivagangai Karuppu) made their Tamil debut with this film.
 Most of the film was shot in Theni district.
+The action sequenced were choreographed by Stun Siva and assisted by Rajendran.

 Music

 The soundtrack was composed by Ilaiyaraaja.
 The song "Piraiye Piraiye" is set in Pantuvarali raga.
 R. Rangaraj of Chennai Online wrote, "The maestro has not failed his fans.
 Although the music is not of the racy, peppy variety, it is bound to do well due to the different approach in terms of mood and tone.
-It is not often that one has to compose songs to be shot on a Vettiyan.
+It is not often that one has to compose songs to be shot on a Vettiyan [undertaker].
 Like a Phoenix rishing from the ashes, Ilayaraja too rises to the occasion".